Allocating a SIP Network Access Point (NAP)

 Note: It is not recommended to use multiple SIP transport servers in one NAP, because NAP availability may be inconsistent if one of the transport servers is down.
 For redundancy, it's recommended to create two NAPs and create redundant routes that point to each NAP (using weighted load sharing, or priority routing, as required).

-A NAP with a specific proxy address does not need ACL to be explicitly configured, as the NAP will automatically accept incoming packets from the proxy IP/Port.<br.> It is still possible to configure IP address ranges in the ACL, to accept incoming calls from IP addresses other than the proxy.
+A NAP with a specific proxy address does not need the Access Control List (ACL) to be explicitly configured, as the NAP will automatically accept incoming packets from the proxy IP/Port.<br.> It is still possible to configure IP address ranges in the ACL, to accept incoming calls from IP addresses other than the proxy.

 Associate port ranges with the new NAP

 Port ranges will determine IP addresses and ports that will be used for RTP packets with calls using this NAP.